roylu8/Optimizing-the-Climb/log.md

 ### Goals for the following week
 Figure out if the project is viable because we are starting to explode with ideas.
 Some members are suggesting switching to a simpler plane project that was suggested at the beginning.

+# Week 5 (4/25):

+### Goals of the week and were they accomplished?
+The goal for that week is to start the presentation and final report.
+As well as debug and fix up drijstikas algorithm.
+The presentation and report were completed up until needed final project materials.
+Meaning that they are ready for testing, and analysis slides.
+The graph class and edge cases were taken care of.
+This allowed for work on drijstikas algortihmn which was set up.
+No test cases were made yet.

+### Tasks of each member
+David and Will worked on the slides while also looking for sources for A* algorithm.
+Jumana and Roy focused on finishing up drijstikas algorihmn

+### Obstacles to Goals
+We all sorta started working on different versions of the graph class/drijstikas algorithm in hopes one of them will stick.
+This slowed down our progress since we didn’t really have a concrete way of telling which method was better until a TA from the office would show up every hour.
+We also feel that we reached a roadblock that we still do not know how to overcome.

+### Goals for the following week
+Finish the MP early so that we can work on the final project.
+Find a way to make test cases for drijstikas algorithm.